dbojan/UpdogFarmer2025/README.md

 work in progress...

-buildable in android studio, you have to enter you steam api
+buildable in android studio.

+you have to enter you steam api in app.

 admob removed.